TheNeikos/furry_camp_public/README.md

-# Furry Café
+# Furry Camp

-This is the public bugtracker of the Furry Café.
+This is the public bugtracker of the Furry Camp.